 Security Implications

-While reverse DNS can aid in security, it should not be solely relied upon for authentication or access control, as PTR records can be spoofed or misconfigured.
+Reverse DNS can help with security, but don't rely on it alone for authentication or access control.
+PTR records can be spoofed or set up wrong.

 Performance Impact